 Of course, it’s important for School Food Matters to hear from the children, to make sure we’re providing the ‘fun’ in our holiday food and fun programmes.
 We asked them to review the activities and they appear to have been enthusiastically received!

 “The activities fill my big brain with creativity”

 “I like playing football because it was epic and extraordinary”

 We then asked the children how they would have spent their time without the club and their answers were telling:

 “Watch TV at home so you have helped me a lot”

 Perhaps the best way to sum up response to our programmes is with this photo sent to us by a teacher from 2020’s programme after she found two children enjoying playing with chalk on the wall of the playground:

-Written by Stephanie Slater, Founder/Chief Executive
+Stephanie Slater, Founder/Chief Executive